 Pathology-specific EHR software should have the following key features to provide optimal benefit to pathologists:

-Coding and Billing – The integrated medical billing solution offered by pathology EMR Software should be ready for ICD-10 to ensure precise and correct coding and billing.
+Coding and Billing — Pathology EMR Software’s integrated medical billing solution should be ready for ICD-10 to ensure precise and correct coding and billing.

 There are a few factors to consider before selecting a pathology EMR software vendor.
 These will help your decision-making process:

-Practice Size – EMR vendors offer different services that are suitable for different practice sizes.
+Practice Size – EMR vendors offer different services suitable for different practice sizes.
 If you have a mid-sized practice you will look for vendors that offer EMR solutions specifically to your practice size.
 Your goal will not be to look for EMR vendors that support single-practitioner clinics and operations.

 System Design – EMR vendors provide either on-premises or cloud-based solutions options to their customers.
 The choice depends on customer preference for the deployment offered.
 Most practices prefer a cloud-based system as the software can be used on any device and from any place.
 This enables practice on the go without having to worry about accessibility issues.